 If you are planning a trip to Norway on a budget, there’s one small problem… according to a recent study by the World Economic Forum, Norway is the 5th most expensive place in the world for tourists to visit!

-After spending 3 weeks there, we can confirm the cost to travel to Norway is indeed expensive.
-Luckily there are some easy ways to save money in Norway:
+After spending 3 weeks there, we can confirm that the cost of a trip to Norway is expensive.
+We visited Norway on a budget and are able to share some of the easiest ways to save money in Norway:

 9 Tips to Save Money in Norway